 Outdoor Garden Classroom Program

-The gardens we help fund and build are raised garden beds made from bricks and come complete with soil, seeds, and automatic drip irrigation and are approved by the CCSD.
+Green Our Planet funds and installs raised garden beds made from bricks.
+Our gardens come complete with soil, seeds, trees and automatic drip irrigation.
+These gardens are approved by the Clark County School District.
 You can see many of our gardens here.
-To see one under construction, click here
+To see one under construction, click here.

-We have found that in the Mohave Desert, school gardens fare best when maintained professionally, with weekly visits by a farmer, which also includes a weekly workshop in garden topics for classes.
+In the Mojave Desert, school gardens fare best when maintained professionally with weekly visits by a farmer.
+While in the garden, the farmer teaches a weekly workshop about garden topics for the school’s students.
 After the first year, the school has the option of continuing with the farmer or maintaining the garden on their own.

 Special Needs Curriculum

-According to national research, the most sustainable school garden programs are those that are run by garden teams ideally composed of a teacher from each grade level.
-Green Our Planet helps form these teams, then assigns a Green Our Planet Coordinator to attend Garden Team meetings each month in order to help schools achieve their vision for the their garden program.
-The Green Our Planet coordinators are all college-educated and bring a wide variety of skills to the schools, including architectural design, hydroponics, graphic arts, horticulture, and health sciences.
+The most sustainable school garden programs are those that are run by garden teams composed of a teacher from each grade level.
+Green Our Planet helps form these teams and aids the team in developing a vision for the garden program.
+Green Our Planet then assigns a school garden coordinator to attend the monthly Garden Team meetings in order to help schools achieve their vision for the their garden program.
+Green Our Planet coordinators are college-educated and bring a wide variety of skills to the schools, including architectural design, hydroponics, graphic arts, horticulture, and health sciences.

-Green Our Planet helped pioneer the first student-run farmers’ markets in Las Vegas with Kathleen Coveney a teacher at John S Park ES in the fall of 2013.
-Since then, more than 60 CCSD schools have conducted farmers’ markets, many of them run by elementary schools.
-Green Our Planet in conjunction with CCSD teachers also created the “Farm-preneur Program,” which teaches 5th graders (via their STEAM curriculum) how to create a business out of their vegetable gardens.
+Green Our Planet helped pioneer the first student-run farmers markets in Las Vegas with Kathleen Coveney, a teacher at John S. Park Elementary School, in the Fall of 2013.
+Since then, Las Vegas schools have organized more than 500 student farmers markets.
+Green Our Planet also created the Farmpreneur Program, which teaches fifth graders (via their STEM curriculum) how to create a business out of their school gardens.
 Follow this link to see a 5th grade farmers market.

-Within the last two years, Green Our Planet has created the largest chef-to-school program in the United States, taking advantage of the fact that Las Vegas has an abundance of restaurants.
-More than 60 professional chefs donate their time in this program by giving demonstrations at schools in how to cook healthy and nutritious meals from produce grown in a school garden.
+Within the last two years, Green Our Planet has created the largest Chef to School Program in the United States, taking advantage Las Vegas’s abundant restaurants.
+In this program, more than 60 professional chefs donate their time by giving demonstrations at schools and showing students how to cook healthy and nutritious meals from produce grown in a school garden.
 Follow this link to see chef demos in action.